-The main railroad serving the freight yard is the Chesapeake and Ohio (C&O).
-This railroad is better well known for it's lengthy coal drags in the Appalachian mountains, but it also did serve large towns like Richmond and Newport News, VA and even some of the large cities like Detroit and Chicago, where they had lines which served some of the smaller industries.
+Mason's Bridge Yard, was a small minimum space switching layout, and my first foray into American HO modelling.
+It set out to depict a small freight yard in a downtown area of a large town, somewhere in Virginia, with the main railroad serving the freight yard operated by the Chesapeake and Ohio (C&O).
+Whilst this railroad was better known for it's lengthy coal drags in the Appalachian mountains, it also did serve large towns like Richmond and Newport News, VA and even some of the larger cities like Detroit and Chicago, where they had lines which served some of the smaller industries.

 Other railroads that feature are the Baltimore and Ohio, which with the C&O and the Western Maryland (WM) formed Chessie System and became eventually CSX (along with Seaboard Coast Line).